Mopeds and Scooters

 - Scooters are subject to a safety check and must be street legal.

 - If the scooter is going to be ridden to and from class, a Class MP permit is required.

-- Note: Some classes are held after dark, and permit holders cannot ride after dark.
-Students can trailer the scooter to the training location.
+- Note: some classes are held after dark, and permit holders cannot ride after dark.
+Students can use a trailer to get the scooter to and from the training location.

-- Scooter students must call GMSP at 678-413-8400 after registering and inform staff of their intention to use a scooter.
-(So we can notify your Coach).
+- Scooter students must call GMSP at 678-413-8400 after registering.
+Inform the staff of your intention to use your own scooter so we can notify your Coach.

 Register online or call 678-413-8400.